 Severe tooth breakage may require restorative dental work, but minor chips or cracks can be amended with cosmetic dentistry such as tooth bonding or porcelain veneers.
-Your dentist might recommend that you wear a mouthguard at night to protect teeth from grinding that may occur while you sleep.
+Your dentist might recommend that you wear a mouthguard at night to prevent teeth from grinding while you sleep.

 Skipped Dentist Appointments